jxlarrea/kiosk-satellite/docs/portal.md

 # Meta Portal

-Verified on a Portal Go (Android 10, `QKQ1.210213.001`).
-Portal, Portal Mini and Portal+ run the same OS family on Android 9 or 10 and should behave the same, but were not tested.
+This setup has been verified on a Portal Go (Android 10, `QKQ1.210213.001`).
+The Portal, Portal Mini, and Portal+ run the same OS family on Android 9 or 10 and are expected to behave identically, though they were not explicitly tested.

-Once installed, turn on the [Home Launcher](home-launcher.md): it replaces Meta's launcher as the device's home screen, so the Portal boots straight into the kiosk and the stock launcher, which wants a Facebook or WhatsApp login, drops out of the picture entirely.
+Once installed, enable the [Home Launcher](home-launcher.md).
+It replaces Meta's stock launcher as the device's home screen, ensuring the Portal boots directly into the kiosk.
+This bypasses the default launcher entirely, removing the need for a Facebook or WhatsApp account login.

 ## Install

-The APK installs over plain `adb install` like anywhere else.
-Connect over the network (`adb connect <ip>:5555`) and accept the debugging prompt on the Portal's screen the first time.
-Nothing on the Portal blocks the install, the app or its foreground service.
+The APK installs via standard `adb install`.
+Connect over your network using `adb connect <ip>:5555` and accept the debugging authorization prompt on the Portal's screen during the initial connection.
+Nothing on the Portal blocks the installation, the app itself, or its background foreground service.

-## Setup in one sitting
+## Setup in One Sitting

-Everything a Portal needs, from a computer on the same network.
-The grants are the Android 10 subset of [Permissions](permissions.md), the last block is Portal-specific and the reasons are further down this page.
+You can perform the complete setup required for a Portal from a computer on the same network.
+The grants below represent the Android 10 subset of standard [Permissions](permissions.md).
+The final block contains Portal-specific configurations, with detailed explanations provided further down this page.

 ```
-adb tcpip 5555                      # over USB, after enabling ADB in the Portal's Settings (see the table below)
+adb tcpip 5555                      # Connect over USB after enabling ADB in the Portal's Settings (see table below)
 adb connect <portal ip>:5555
 adb install -r kiosk-satellite.apk
 ```